scottviteri/MarkovianTraining/README.md

 - The `--use-max` flag in `eval_cot_answer_accuracy.py` is required to reproduce the results as presented.
 - Adjust batch sizes and other parameters as needed based on your hardware capabilities.
 - Some scripts may require significant computational resources, especially when working with large language models.
+- The plots and full training logs from the paper can be found in the `results/Official` directory.